The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 - Garmin Connect Compatibility

-Garmin has developed an app which makes tracking physical activity a straightforward process, with no need to download third-party applications.
+Garmin has developed an app that makes tracking physical activity a straightforward process, with no need to download third-party applications.

 - USB stick

-Vivofit purchasers can also join Garmin’s free online community and take part in online challenges to earn virtual badges.
+Vivofit purchasers can join Garmin’s free online community and participate in online challenges to earn virtual badges.

 Pros